ant-design/ant-design/docs/react/generate-picker.en-US.md

 ### Custom component

-The first way is to replace `moment` by customizing components.
+The first way is to customize the date component through the `generatepicker` method and replace the `moment`.

 We will create three files in the public component directory (e.g. the `components` folder)of the project. `DatePicker.tsx`，`Calendar.tsx`， `TimePicker.tsx`.